 Relationship Goals: Precision or Good Parenting?

 Obedience.
 Such a loaded word.
 It makes me cringe when it is used outside of the dog competition world.
-And quite honestly, I would love to see that word changed in that world as well, to something with a kinder connotation.
+And quite honestly, I would love to see that word changed to something with a kinder connotation in that world as well.
 It’s been the status quo word reserved for dog training for so long that it’s hard for some dog parents to think of it any other way.
 There are plenty of modern methods trainers who still use that term on their websites to allow the average dog parent to find them via an online search; an indication of how much this term is ingrained into the world of dogs.

 Switching to using a kinder term to describe the goal of teaching cued (not 'commanded') manners to dogs causes confusion in so many dog lovers who would never dream of wanting to have a robot in place of a dog, yet the word obedience is so that.
 Do you want a dog that responds like a robot, never showing their own personality or do you want a sentient being with likes, dislikes, and opinions?
 I know which one I would choose!